-Since TFTP does not authenticate the client, the server allows access only to files in the directory and its subdirectories defined by the TCPWARE_TFTP_ROOT logical.
+Since TFTP does not authenticate the client, the server allows access only to files in the directory and its subdirectories defined by the TCPWARE TFTP ROOT logical.

-The server converts OpenVMS filenames with their directories into UNIX filenames as in Table 13-2.
+The server converts OpenVMS filenames with their directories into UNIX filenames as shown below.
 The directory specification is dir and the filename specification with its extension is filename.ext.